 Blog / Pre-Marketing Conversations

-Pre-Marketing Leadership Conversations
+Pre-Marketing Conversations

-When You’re Considering A Marketing Investment
+When You’re Considering A Big Investment

 Print This Post Print This Post

-Has your business situation changed?
+Has your business changed?
 Are you searching for new clients but unsure how to go about it?
 There are many reasons you may be looking for new clients.
-These may include:
+The challenge is knowing where to start and dealing with the internal politics, fear and resistance to change.

 Marketing Assumptions

 Too many people assume marketing equates to advertising, websites, sales, and social media.
-There is a tendency to jump into a project like a new website or some other busywork, hoping to “tick the marketing box”, so you can get back to business and be done with it.
+There is a tendency to jump into a project like a new website or some other busywork, hoping to “tick the marketing box” so you can get back to business and be done with it.

 Others hum and haw over the decision and fail to act.
 They may not understand marketing and are reluctant to throw money at the problem.
 Doing nothing feels safer and easier.